Federal Laws on Marijuana Crimes

-Federal law assigns every drug to a schedule which purports to determine the drugs medical value verses its potential for abuse.
+Federal law assigns every drug to a schedule based on the drugs accepted medical value verses its potential for abuse.
 Because marijuana is classified as a Schedule I drug, the law provides that does not have an acceptable medicinal value because it has no medical value while being highly addictive.

 Generally, doctors may exercise their right to free speech by recommending the use of marijuana under the First Amendment, federal law does not allow a doctor to “prescribe” marijuana.

 Federal Marijuana Sentencing Law

 In determining a potential sentence under Federal law for any marijuana offense, two types of sentencing schemes must be considered – the minimum mandatory Federal sentencing laws, enacted by Congress. and the sentencing guidelines created by the United States Sentencing Commission.